-The PowerBook 165c accommodates RAM expansion cards from 2 MB to 10 MB in capacity, for a total of 14 MB RAM.
-The RAM expansion interface is electrically identical to that of the PowerBook 180.
-However, the design of the PowerBook 165c provides more physical space for RAM expansion cards than was specified for earlier PowerBook computers, making it easier for developers to design high capacity cards.
+The PowerBook 180c accommodates RAM expansion cards from 2 MB to 10 MB in capacity, for a total of 14 MB of RAM.
+The RAM expansion interface is physically and electrically identical to that of the PowerBook 165c.

-The RAM expansion slot is located on the RAM/ROM board, in the same position as earlier PowerBook models.
-Figure 1-4 shows the location of the RAM expansion connector.
-Figure 1-5 shows the mechanical design guide for PowerBook 165c RAM expansion cards.
-Refer to the Macintosh PowerBook 160 and Macintosh PowerBook 180 Developer Note for electrical design guidelines.
+The RAM expansion slot is located on the RAM/ROM board, in the same position as the PowerBook 165c.
+Figure 4 shows the location of the RAM expansion connector.

+RAM expansion connector